 What captured my heart and resonated so strongly when I became an apprentice many years ago to my own teacher, was his unfailing vision that all human beings are able to live free.
 We are all naturally free.
 It is just common to forget.
 And until the full self-realization, life can be expressions of delusion, projection, dishonesty and attachment.
 The withholding of love and compassion from what or who in the appearance does not fit a personal map of the world is only possible from separate selfhood.

 The accountability of authentic and focused community is very helpful as one peels the onion of ego and conditioning.
 Humour is also helpful!
 The seed of an oak tree is not an oak until it has grown.
 Yet it always carries the potential to become one.
 Given the right circumstances, and the skilled care of an experienced gardener, who can watch for pitfalls, it can fulfil its potential.
 The human awakening journey is no different.

 You may be realising that you suffer if you hold fast to denying the innocence of others.
 If you are struggling with this, practice forgiveness.
 Start somewhere.
 The 4 webinars in the deeply healing Let Go, Live Light online course take you through short yet profound exercises and guide you carefully through all the necessary stages of handling strong feelings, blame, finding self-responsibility, forgiveness, what options you might have and actions to take to change your life – and you can re-visit whenever you need a re-boot.

 Colours are vibrant, the air is sweet.
 Being showers celebration, joy on you…so that you must share it with others.

-*If you are interested in exploring the theme of death and your own mortality in a life-enhancing way, consider attending the unique and rarely offered Return to Source workshop.
-Go to https://secretgarden.co.uk/joyful-living-courses-and-events/
+*If you are interested in exploring the themes of aliveness, desire, and true meeting, consider attending the unique and rarely offered New Year Retreat.
+Go to https://secretgarden.co.uk/events